Bicep vs. Terraform: I've Shipped Both

 allow_nested_items_to_be_public = false

 }Same intent, different accent.
-If you can read one, you can read the other by the end of the afternoon.
-The real difference isn't the syntax.
-It's what happens underneath after you hit deploy.
+If you can read one, you can read the other by the end of the afternoon, which is why the syntax debate has never interested me much.
+The difference that matters is what happens underneath after you hit deploy.

 Where Bicep Wins